Factbox: Britain's newspapers take sides in EU referendum debate

 "Vote for a united country that reaches out to the world, and vote against a divided nation that turns inwards.
 Vote to remain," the paper said.

+"Leaders of the 'Leave' campaign, Boris Johnson and Michael Gove might try to pass themselves off as regular guys who care for ordinary people – but that is an illusion.

+"And with the likelihood one of them could soon be Prime Minister in the event of a 'Leave' vote, the situation is perilous."

-The Sun, the nation's biggest-selling paper, urged its readers to vote leave on its front page on June 14.
+The Sun, the nation's biggest-selling paper, urged readers to vote for "Leave" on its front page on June 14.

 "We must set ourselves free from dictatorial Brussels," said the tabloid, which has a circulation of 1.7 million.

+The right-leaning tabloid has a long history of anti-EU campaigning, and it calls its "Get us out of Europe" position a Daily Express "crusade".
+In April, it marked the beginning of the official period of referendum campaigning by providing its readers with a free pro-leave sticker to display in their windows.

+In an editorial on April 15, it called on its readers to vote leave to ensure "Britain seizes this once-in-a-lifetime opportunity to break free of the shackles of the EU and its undemocratic pursuit of establishing an all-powerful federal superstate."

-The newspaper urged its readers to vote to leave the EU as a way to press for deeper reform of the bloc, which might make it more acceptable for Britain to actually remain in.
+The newspaper urged its readers to vote to leave the EU as a way to press for deeper reform of the bloc, which might make it more acceptable for Britain to actually remain in after a second referendum.

 "Yes, we must be prepared for a bumpy ride, but we should hold our nerve.
 This vote may be the only opportunity we shall ever have to call a halt to the onward march of the centralizing European project," the newspaper said in an editorial.